 Replacing topological spaces everywhere with simplicial complexes and the interval I

-with [1] we come up with the following notion of fibration of simplicial complexes.
+[1] we come up with the following notion of fibration of simplicial complexes.
 A

 map X